Jordan-z5214614/IT-Project-GROUPNAME/README.md

 Aim:

 The goal of this project is to make a modular framework for future ICS Scenario building.
-We also developed a functioning scenario for the ICS controlling a powerplant turbine.
-We will also be creating a scenario, using this framework, which emulates a turbine from a nuclear power plant.
+We have developed a functioning scenario for the ICS controlling a powerplant turbine simulation.
+We have also created a scenario, using this framework, which emulates a turbine from a nuclear power plant.
 These scenarios aim to educate and facilitate honing Cyber-Security skills in an Industrial Control System (ICS) context.

 History: